Yugoslav accession to the Tripartite Pact: Background

-There was also the perceived risk of a communist fifth column because of the Molotov–Ribbentrop Pact, which made General Milan Nedić prepare a plan in December 1940 to open six internment camps for communists if it was necessary.
-Nedić also proposed for the Yugoslav Army to take Thessaloniki before Italian troops could do so after the November 1940 Italian invasion of Greece since the loss of that port would make eventual British military aid impossible if Yugoslavia was invaded.
+There was also the perceived risk of a Communist fifth column because of the Molotov–Ribbentrop Pact, which made General Milan Nedić prepare a plan in December 1940 to open six internment camps for Communists if it was necessary.
+Nedić also proposed that the Yugoslav Army take Thessaloniki before Italian troops could do so after the November 1940 Italian invasion of Greece since the loss of that port would make eventual British military aid impossible if Yugoslavia was invaded.

 The Greeks, however, held firm against the Italians and even entered Albania, where the Italian invasion had begun.
-Nedić's plan for the communists was uncovered by a spy, the young officer Živadin Simić, in the War Ministry; he copied the two-page document, which was then quickly handed out in Belgrade by the communists.
+Nedić's plan for the Communists was uncovered by a spy, the young officer Živadin Simić, in the War Ministry; he copied the two-page document, which was then quickly handed out in Belgrade by the Communists.

 It was crucial for Hitler to solve the questions of Yugoslavia and Greece before he attacked the Soviet Union since he believed that Britain, which was, along with France, at war with Germany, would accept peace only when the Soviets could no longer threaten Germany.
-(London held the Molotov–Ribbentrop Pact as dishonest, volatile and forced by the foreign situation.)
+(Britain held the Molotov–Ribbentrop Pact as dishonest, volatile, and forced by the foreign situation.)

 The invasion of the Soviet Union needed the Balkans to be pro-German, and the only unreliable countries in the region were Yugoslavia, the Serbs being traditional enemies of Germany, and Greece, which had been invaded by Italy on its own accord after the German annexation of Austria, but it became clear that Benito Mussolini could not manage in Greece on his own.

 The British Army in Continental Europe was successfully fighting only in Greece.
 The military and political elimination of Greece and Yugoslavia, as potential British allies, would thus be extremely serious for Britain.

-Seven German divisions were thus moved into Bulgaria, and permission for six divisions to cross Yugoslavia into Greece was sought by Paul.
+Seven German divisions were thus moved into Bulgaria, and permission for six divisions to cross Yugoslavia into Greece was sought from Paul.
 On 1 March 1941, Hitler compelled Paul to visit him personally in his favourite resort, in Berchtesgaden.
 They secretly met in Berghof, Hitler's residence, on 4 March.
-In an extremely uncomfortable discussion for Paul, Hitler said that after he would expel British troops from Greece, he would invade the Soviet Union in the summer to destroy bolshevism.
+In an extremely uncomfortable discussion for Paul, Hitler said that after he would expel British troops from Greece, he would invade the Soviet Union in the summer to destroy Bolshevism.